Contributors

 Christy Rogers (1999) Ingenuity IP Chambers

-A varied practice covering most of the areas of intellectual property, including all matters involving trade marks and trade names; copyright in the various media; design rights; confidential information; and patents; as well as some commercial matters relating to the entertainment business. christydotrogersdotmailatgmaildotcom
+A varied practice covering most of the areas of intellectual property, including all matters involving trade marks and trade names; copyright in the various media; design rights; confidential information; and patents; as well as some commercial matters relating to the entertainment business. christy.rogers.mail@gmail.com

 IT

-Daniel Goodkin (2008) 4 Pump Court
+Gideon Shirazi (2012) 4 Pump Court

 Media and Entertainment